amiqasaleem/Middlewares-Practice/README.md

 //Usually it goes as:
 req ------------> res

-When we add Middlewares, it will something like
+When we add Middlewares, it will be something like:

 req -----> logging(middleware) -----> Authentication(middleware) -----> Validation(middleware) ----> res execute hogi